An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

 \textbf{BLEU}, the abbreviation for BiLingual Evaluation Understudy~\cite{2002-BLEU}, is widely used for evaluating the quality of generated code summaries~\cite{2018-Improving-Code-Summarization-via-DRL, 2018-TL-CodeSum, 2016-CODE-NN}.
 It is a variant of precision metric, which calculates the similarity by computing the n-gram precision of a generated summary to the reference summary, with a penalty for the overly short length~\cite{2002-BLEU}.
 It is computed as:

-where $N = 1, 2, 3, 4$ and $w_n = \frac{1}{N}$. $BP$ represents the brevity penalty. $g$ and $r$ denote a generated (predicted) summary and a reference summary, respectively. $|g|$ and $|r|$ denote the lengths of $g$ and $r$, respectively.
-BLEU-4 is often of interest as it can reflect the weighted results from 1 through 4~\cite{2021-Why-My-Code-Summarization-Not-Work}.
+where $N = 1, 2, 3, 4$ and $w_n = \frac{1}{N}$. $p_n$ is the n-gram precision~\cite{2022-Evaluation-Neural-Code-Summarization}. $BP$ represents the brevity penalty. $g$ and $r$ denote a generated (predicted) summary and a reference summary, respectively. $|g|$ and $|r|$ denote the lengths of $g$ and $r$, respectively.\deletion{BLEU typically uses BLEU-1, BLEU-2, BLEU-3, and BLEU-4 (calculated by 1-gram, 2-gram, 3-gram, and 4-gram precision, respectively) to measure the precision.} In this paper, we follow~\cite{2021-SiT, 2022-SCRIPT} and show \deletion{BLEU-4 score, which is often of interest as it can reflect the weighted results from 1 through 4}the standard BLEU score which provides a cumulative score of 1-, 2-, 3-, and 4-grams~\cite{2021-Why-My-Code-Summarization-Not-Work}.

 \textbf{METEOR}, the abbreviation for Metric for Evaluation of Translation with Explicit ORdering~\cite{2005-METEOR}, is also widely used to evaluate the quality of generated code summaries~\cite{2021-Code-Summarization-for-Smart-Contracts, 2020-Rencos, 2020-RL-Guided-Code-Summarization}.
 For a pair of summaries, METEOR creates a word alignment between them and calculates the similarity scores.
 Suppose $m$ is the number of mapped unigrams between the reference summary $r$ and the generated summary $g$, respectively.
 Then, precision ($P_{unig}$), recall ($P_{unig}$), and METEOR are computed as: